A vital health care provider

 Turning their attention to Santa Maria Hospital, they began searching for solutions to help improve waiting times and also to make payment as efficient as possible for those who contribute financially towards their health care.

 An integrated operation

-Queue management and customer journey specialist The Tensator Group was on hand to offer a viable and cost effective solution to meet all of Centro Hospitalar Lisboa Norte’s requirements for Santa Maria Hospital.
+Queue management and patient flow management specialist The Tensator Group was on hand to offer a viable and cost effective solution to meet all of Centro Hospitalar Lisboa Norte’s requirements for Santa Maria Hospital.

 Following a pitch and trial process, Tensator’s systems for both patient payment and ticket-based virtual queue management were installed throughout the hospital.